reitzig/reitzig.github.io/_posts/2016-02-15-google-hashcode-2016-impressions.md

    * How much does randomization help?
    * Are there any (fast) solutions that exploit (parts of the) total knowledge?

- * Are there languages and/or frameworks that are per se more suited for tasks like this than others?
+ * Are there languages and/or frameworks that are per se more suited than others for tasks like this?

     For instance, using Java forced us to write some boilerplate code, but it also allowed us to use rich features of our IDE and get all the